So you haven't caught COVID yet. Does that mean you're a superdodger?

 What does it take to be a true superdodger?

-Over the course of human history, scientists have identified only two instances of true virus superdodgers.
+Over the course of human history, scientists have identified only two instances of true virus superdogers.
 That is, where a specific mutation in their genes makes people completely resistant to a virus.
-So that it slides off their cells, "like water sliding off a glass window," as Casanova puts it..
+So that it slides off their cells, "like water sliding off a glass window," as Casanova puts it.

 In 2003, a team in London showed how some people never get a stomach bug, called norovirus, which causes vomiting and diarrhea.
 The researchers found that one mutation in their genes prevents them from making a molecule the virus needs to infect the cell.